 - Global Maritime Distress and Safety System (GMDSS)

 - Search and Rescue (SART)

-This Online distance learning course can be undertaken at the candidates own pace in the comfort of their own home.
+This RYA VHF Radio course online course can be undertaken at the candidates own pace in the comfort of their own home.
 The course is web-based and compatible with PC, Mac, iPads and Android tablets.

 1. The general principles and basic features of the maritime mobile service relevant to vessels NOT subject to a compulsory fit under the SOLAS convention: